ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

     </div>
     <div class="col-sm">
       This image portrays a white settler child who has been dressed up in traditional indigenous clothing as a “mascot” for the Vancouver Golden Jubilee celebration.
 The image is particularly poignant when set up in conversation with the previous image of a residential school, since indigenous children in residential schools were frequently punished and abused for attempting to wear the traditional clothes or speak the traditional languages of their peoples.
 It is also worth noticing that the occasion for which this settler child was dressed up in indigenous clothing was an anniversary of the creation of the city of Vancouver, which of course was only possible because of settler subjugation of indigenous peoples.<br>
-The use of indigenous peoples and imagery as “mascots” is an affront that continues to be perpetrated – and fought against by indigenous peoples across North America – today.
+The use of indigenous peoples and imagery as “mascots” is an affront that continues to be perpetrated – and fought against by indigenous peoples across North America – today.<br><br>
       <small>Image description: Portrait of the mascot for the Vancouver Golden Jubilee, Beverly Pierce Kendall, dressed in First Nations ceremonial dress including a chief's feather headress.</small>
     </div>
   </div>